curiouzs/Edge-Detection/README.md

 ### Step1:
 Import the necessary modules.

+### Step 2:
+Convert the BGR image to gray scale image

-### Step2:
+### Step3:
 For performing edge detection on a image.
+Use the following operators on the image:

 Sobel
 ```python